 The second way to use a graph is by exporting it to a file or pipe in JSON format.
 This allows it to be imported or ingested by an external tool.
-To affect this, an export directive is used to specify the file-system path immediately before using dump.
-For example, the graph variable \$firefox vertices can be serialized to file /tmp/firefox.json with:
+To effect this, an export directive is used to specify the file-system path immediately before using dump.
+For example, the graph variable \$firefox_vertices can be serialized to the file / tmp/firefox.json with:

+'''

-export > /tmp/firefox.json dump \$firefox vertices
+export > /tmp/firefox.json

+dump $firefox_vertices

+'''

 Finally, support is provided for exporting the graph to the widely used Graphviz DOT format.
-This allows it to be visualized in several forms, depending on the layout tool used to render it.
-The mechanics are like the previous method, with an export (specifying where the DOT data should be sent) preceding use of the dump command:
+This allows it to be visualized in a number of forms, depending on the layout tool used to render it.
+The mechanics are similar to the previous method, with an export (specifying where the DOT data should be sent) preceding use of the dump command:

-export > /tmp/firefox.dot dump \$firefox vertices
+export > /tmp/firefox.dot dump \$firefox_vertices